 See shipping times for your region.

-The pendant is 3D printed in solid sterling silver, bronze or brass and finished with a sterling silver, gold-plated silver or rose gold-plated silver anchor chain to match.
+The earrings are 3D printed in solid sterling silver (as shown), brass or bronze and finished with nickel-free sterling silver, gold-plated silver or rose gold-plated silver to match.